kash-dotcom/spock-game/README.md

 ## User Stories

-* **First-time users** Should be able to start the game with little instruction.
+* **First-time users** - should easily begin the game with minimal guidance.
-* **Returning visitors** Those with natural curiosity about how the game will develop, especially with the introduction of Easter eggs.
+* **Returning visitors** - those interested in seeing how the game evolves, particularly with new Easter eggs.
-* **Frequent users** Those who enjoyed the game the first time and are looking for a stress release.
+* **Frequent users** - those who had fun playing initially and seek it as a means of stress relief.

 # Features
 The game is for people who enjoy the Big Bang Theory, and Star Trek and have nostalgic memories of computer games of the 80’s.
-It pays homage to the television shows with the Star Trek and space invaders fonts as well as the sofa.
+It pays homage to the television shows with the Star Trek and Space Invaders.

 ![(assets/images/README/selection-verse.png)](assets/images/README/selection-verse.png)

 ## Title
-* A short **heading** so it is easier to find and remember for repeat and frequent users.
+* The heading is short to make it easier to find and remember, especially for Repeat and frequent users.
-* **Subheading** – explains exactly what it is and will have recognition for the majority of western people who would have played the game when they were younger.
+* Subheadings clearly describe the content and will be familiar to many people in Western countries who played the game during their childhood.

 ## Sofa & Scores
-Fans of The Big Bang Theory will recognizse the significance of the characters often gathered on the sofa, which serves as the focal point on the show.
+Fans of The Big Bang Theory will recognise the significance of the characters often gathered on the sofa, which serves as the focal point of the show.
 Similarly, this game places importance on a central spot where activity happens around it.

 In the mobile version the scores are kept underneath the sofa and are hidden when the games begins

-* **Hand** gestures to indicate what the player and user have submitted
-* **Outcome** – so users can understand why a game has been won or lost
+* **Outcome** – helps users understand the reasons behind a game's victory or defeat
 ## Selection Buttons
-* The users can select the hand gesture they wish to play
+* Users can choose a hand gesture, which is then shown above the player or computer.

 ![assets/images/README/selection-verse-user-choice.png](assets/images/README/selection-verse-user-choice.png)

 ## Modal
-An instructions modal is provided so users can see all the different options.
-This modal includes a quote from The Big Bang Theory explaining the rules, which can be accessed by clicking on the question mark icon.
-Using familiar iconography, this helps users understand that they can seek help by clicking on it.
-The modal can be closed by either clicking outside it or using the close button.
+An instructions modal displays various options and includes a quote from The Big Bang Theory, accessible via the question mark icon.
+This familiar icon indicates help is available.
+Users can close the modal by clicking outside it or using the close button.

 ![(assets/images/README/modal.png)](assets/images/README/modal.png)

 ## Future Features

-* Add more animations, such as visual representations of "Rock crushes Scissors".
+* Add  animations, such as visual representations of "Rock crushes Scissors".
 * Include an Easter egg where users can click on "Sheldon’s Spot" to access more content.
 * Implement hover-over colours that are a slightly deeper shade to indicate to desktop users what they can select.
 * Simplify the code using more loops, iterations, and arrays.